Register with the Nursing and Midwifery Council (NMC): your graduate career depends upon it

 Midwives have their own part of the register and their own education and practice standards.
 Achieving the required standards means that you are ‘fit to practise' and eligible for registration which, in turn, assures the public that you have a minimum set of knowledge, skills and competencies for safe and effective practice.
 Employers and the public can verify that you have current effective registration with the NMC.

 The key purpose of registration is to protect the public rather than you, the registrant.
 The process maintains a ‘live' register that can be accessed by employers and the public who need to ascertain that the nurses and midwives whose services they wish to use are ‘fit to practise'.
 You'll need to renew your registration each year and pay an annual fee to do so.
-Every three years you'll receive a notification of practice form and need to complete it to confirm that you have met the post-registration education and practice requirements.
+Every three years you'll need to complete the revalidation process to confirm that you have met the post-registration education and practice requirements.

 What is the procedure for registration?